Eletrical motors and power production (ELK240)

 Content

-This subject is about the structure, functions and characteristics of static and rotating electrical machines.
+This course is about the structure, functions and characteristics of static and rotating electrical machines.
 The student must acquire knowledge about the structure of electrical machines and their importance for electricity production and distribution and their importance for the use of electrical energy to carry out work in industry.
 The course also provides an introduction to the production of electrical energy from water, wind, thermal power and the sun, as well as the importance of production technology for the function and characteristics of the power grid.

 Learning outcome